 You don’t just want to talk the talk.
 It’s great to campaign for animal causes, but you also want to avoid being part of the problem.

 If you have companion animals, treat them well.
 Give them the best possible food, exercise, and affection.
 Make sure they have safe places to sleep at night and access to water.

 Train yourself to look for the words “cruelty-free” on products.
 You don’t want to buy a product that has been tested on animals.

 Become a Vegan or Vegetarian

 Once you get out of the meat mindset, though, you might find you begin to appreciate other foods more.
 Expanding your palate to include all the different fruits and vegetables available to you might be an interesting experiment.
 Add texture and flavor to your meals through nuts, legumes, and other vegan-friendly foods.

 Nobody’s going to give you a test or watch you in your home to make sure you don’t scarf down a steak.
 Instead, you have to be accountable to yourself.
 Every time you prepare a meal as if it fits with your ethos.
 If not, don’t eat it.

 Get involved with an animal rights group in your area.
 You might volunteer to do manual labor or administrative work.
 You could attend protests and learn about lawmakers who support your cause.

 Donate to Animal Rights Groups

 Some people simply don’t have the time to get actively involved with animal rights groups.
 Those groups, however, will cash your check.
-Donating your money to the cause helps them recruit other volunteers and step up their efforts to end animal cruelty.
+Donating your money to the cause helps them recruit other volunteers and step up their efforts to end animal cruelty and speciesism.